 - You’ve come across something you haven’t seen before and want to see if it’s related to a new WP version

-- Or, nefariously you might want to find sites with out of date WP installations that can be exploited
+- Or, nefariously you ought to find sites with out of date WP installations that can be exploited

-- At wp.io, we want to find out the version to include in the free WordPress site scan reports we provide (e.g. http://wp.io/site-report/www-pragmatic-web-co-uk-5-22/)
+- At WPArena, we want to know the version to include in the free WordPress site scan reports we provide.

 WordPress Version Stats

-Here are on WordPress Statistics page some charts showing what sorts of systems people are running WordPress on.
+Here on WordPress Statistics page , some charts showing what sorts of systems people are running WordPress on.

-We’ve found five neat ways of determining the version of a site.
-They don’t all work all the time but it’s rare that none will work.
+We’ve found five neat ways of determining the version of a WordPress site.
+They don’t all work all the time, but it’s rare that none will work.
 Here they are, in ascending order of difficulty:

-The quickest and easiest way is just to look at the readme.html file which is automatically installed at the root of a WordPress site, e.g. http://wp.io/readme.html
+The quickest and easiest way to find a WordPress version is just to look at the readme.html file which is automatically installed at the root of a WordPress site, e.g. https://wparena.com/readme.html

 Feed generator tag

-If you can’t access the readme file (and it’s blocked by the more security-conscious hosting providers like WP Engine for that very reason), your next bet is to look at the source of the site’s RSS feed – this is always found at www.yoursite.com/feed/ – e.g. www.pragmatic-web.co.uk/feed/.
+If you can’t access the readme.html file (and it’s blocked by the more security-conscious hosting providers like WP Engine for that very reason), your next bet is to look at the source of the site’s RSS feed – this is always found at www.wparena.com/feed/ – e.g. www.wpcouponcode.com/feed/ .
 Often, the feed’s source XML will include a

 <generator>tag which will give you the version as a ?v=x.x variable – as depicted above.